wp-plugins/w3scroll-top/readme.txt

 == Screenshots ==

-1. Just Install W3Scroll Top plugin and active it.Go to Home/Any page of your site, You will see like this.
+1. This is an example of W3Scroll Top.Just Instal and active it.Go to Home/Any page of your site, You will see like this.

 == Changelog ==